SuperOfficeDocs/superoffice-docs/docs/apps/certification/index.md

 We require all standard applications to comply with our requirements before they are launched in the App Store.

-All [standard applications][1] have to go through certification and Watchcom security testing.If your application is one-off customization, we offer a simplified, light-weight testing program called [validation][2].We run the initial certification tests in SOD before we move your application to Stage.
+All [standard applications][1] have to go through certification and Watchcom security testing.
+If your application is one-off customization, we offer a simplified, lightweight testing program called [validation][2].
+We run the initial certification tests in SOD before we move your application to Stage.
 In the [stage environment][3], we repeat the tests and also [bring in Watchcom to evaluate your security][4].
 Only when your application is secure and conforms to our requirements is it transferred to the production environment and marketplace.

 ## Why do you test my application?